 The United States Internal Revenue Service ("IRS") has determined that the Foundation is a public charity and is exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code ("IRC").
 The IRS has also determined that contributions to the Foundation are tax deductible to donors under IRC Section 170.
 The California Franchise Tax Board ("FTB") has determined that the Foundation is exempt from California franchise and income taxes under Section 23701d of the California Revenue and Taxation Code.
 However, a tax exempt organization that generates income from a trade or business not substantially related to its charitable purpose could be subject to US federal income taxes and California franchise taxes on any such unrelated business income.
-For the years ended December 31, 2017 and 2016, the Foundation did not generate any such unrelated business income and was not subject to any unrelated business income taxes.
-The Foundation adopted the provisions of Accounting Standards Codification 740, Income Taxes, related to accounting for uncertain tax positions as of March 17, 2011 (inception).
+For the years ended December 31, 2018 and 2017, the Foundation did not generate any such unrelated business income and was not subject to any unrelated business income taxes.
 The Foundation files annual exempt organization information returns in the United States federal jurisdiction and with the FTB in the State of California.

-The Foundation has determined that it has no liabilities for uncertain tax positions as of December 31, 2017 or 2016.
+The Foundation has determined that it has no liabilities for uncertain tax positions as of December 31, 2018 or 2017.
 Consequently, the Foundation has not recognized any liabilities or expenses for uncertain tax positions, interest or penalties in the accompanying financial statements.
-The Foundation does not anticipate any material change in its assessment of uncertain tax positions will occur in the twelve months following December 31, 2017.
+The Foundation does not anticipate any material change in its assessment of uncertain tax positions will occur in the twelve months following December 31, 2018.
 The Foundation may from time to time be subject to routine audits by the IRS, FTB or other taxing authorities.
 The Foundation's returns are generally open to audit for three years after the filing date for federal purposes and four years after the filing date for state purposes.
 Currently there are no audits in progress for any tax years.